dpaleka/consistency-forecasting/README.md

 ### Paths
 Use [`src/common/path_utils.py`](/src/common/path_utils.py) to specify paths in code, Jupyter notebooks, etc.
-Do not hardcode paths except relative to `pathlib.Path` objects returned by the utils in `path_utils.py`.
+Do not hardcode paths, except relative to `pathlib.Path` objects returned by the utils in `path_utils.py`.

 ### Validation of data
 Our base data directory is `src/data/`.
 Inside this, we have the following scheme: